WALKS AT ULURU – EVERYTHING YOU NEED TO KNOW

 Tip: Take a lot of water, much more than you think you need.
 There are two taps along the way, but the water was not very tasty!

-If you manage to walk just after sunrise, starting from the Mala car park is recommended.
+If you start to walk just after sunrise, starting from the Mala car park is recommended.

 Difficulty: Grade 3 – I am not sure why this is a grade 3 – it’s flat and easy if you avoid the heat, it must be based on distance because it is not challenging.